Crystalis Crystal Dictionary

 The listed specific gravity is 7.0-8.0.
 If a specimen feels unusually light for its size, it may deserve a second look.

-Iron Meteorite benefits
+Shop Iron Meteorite

 What is an iron meteorite used for?